How to stay positive during your Job Search | Let

 Plan your ‘work’ day

-You need to structure your day.
+Finding a job is HARD Work and this is why you need to structure your day properly.
 Exercise, shower and be at your job search desk by 9am, every morning, five days a week.
-Set yourself a schedule for your job search and STICK TO IT!
-Finding a job is your ‘job’ right now.
-So get to work!
-Watching TV, surfing the net and sleeping in will not find you a job.
+Set yourself a schedule for your job searching and STICK TO IT!
+Finding a job, is your 'job' right now.
+Watching TV, surfing the net or sleeping in will not find you a job.

 Surround yourself with positive people

-Employers want people who believe in themselves
+Employers want people who are confident

 Take stock of your talents

-When you are feeling unhappy and need a job search ‘pick me up’, stop and identify your talents and honour YOU!Grab a piece of paper and write down what you are good at, professionally and socially.
-Take a moment to celebrate YOU!
-Celebrate your talents!
-This is the key to a positive attitude.
+When you're feeling unhappy and need a 'pick me up', stop and identify your talents and achievements.
+Write down what you're good at, both professionally and socially and take a moment to celebrate YOU!
+Celebrating your talents is a good way to improve your confidence and is the key to a positive attitude.

 Learn from the past